mingfang/terraform-provider-k8s/site/k8s_storage_k8s_io_v1beta1_csi_driver/README.md

 ######  TypeString

 If set to true, podInfoOnMount indicates this CSI volume driver requires additional pod information (like podName, podUID, etc.) during mount operations.
 If set to false, pod information will not be passed on mount.
 Default is false.
 The CSI driver specifies podInfoOnMount as part of driver deployment.
 If true, Kubelet will pass pod information as VolumeContext in the CSI NodePublishVolume() calls.
 The CSI driver is responsible for parsing and validating the information passed in as VolumeContext.
 The following VolumeConext will be passed if podInfoOnMount is set to true.
-This list might grow, but the prefix will be used. "csi.storage.k8s.io/pod.name": pod.Name "csi.storage.k8s.io/pod.namespace": pod.Namespace "csi.storage.k8s.io/pod.uid": string(pod.UID)
+This list might grow, but the prefix will be used. "csi.storage.k8s.io/pod.name": pod.Name "csi.storage.k8s.io/pod.namespace": pod.Namespace "csi.storage.k8s.io/pod.uid": string(pod.UID) "csi.storage.k8s.io/ephemeral": "true" iff the volume is an ephemeral inline volume
+                                defined by a CSIVolumeSource, otherwise "false"

+"csi.storage.k8s.io/ephemeral" is a new feature in Kubernetes 1.16.
+It is only required for drivers which support both the "Persistent" and "Ephemeral" VolumeLifecycleMode.
+Other drivers can leave pod info disabled and/or ignore this field.
+As Kubernetes 1.15 doesn't support this field, drivers can only support one mode when deployed on such a cluster and the deployment determines which mode that is, for example via a command line parameter of the driver.
+#### volume_lifecycle_modes

+######  TypeList

+VolumeLifecycleModes defines what kind of volumes this CSI volume driver supports.
+The default if the list is empty is "Persistent", which is the usage defined by the CSI specification and implemented in Kubernetes via the usual PV/PVC mechanism.
+The other mode is "Ephemeral".
+In this mode, volumes are defined inline inside the pod spec with CSIVolumeSource and their lifecycle is tied to the lifecycle of that pod.
+A driver has to be aware of this because it is only going to get a NodePublishVolume call for such a volume.
+For more information about implementing this mode, see https://kubernetes-csi.github.io/docs/ephemeral-local-volumes.html A driver can support one or more of these modes and more modes may be added in the future.